-Prep C Questions to be Filled Out Prior to the Meeting 1.
-On a scale of 1-10, how good are you at being self-aware?
-2. On a scale of 1-10, how good are you at being self-reflective?
-3. What do you think gets in the way of you being more self-aware and reflective?
-4. What are 1-2 things you think you are willing to do to become more self-aware and reflective?
-5. What would you like others to do (i.e. give you feedback) to help you get better at this? some o Activity - Get together in a group setting and have everyone share their self-grade (1-10).
-Have discussion about the accuracy of each other's numbers.
-Consider discussing in a group if there are tterns as a family or business that are impacting overall self-awareness.
-Consider making group tments about how you want to help each other in the process of expanding self-awareness. lual Commitments - Make commitments to new practices about how you will increase your own vareness.
+- 1. On a scale of 1-10, how good are you at being self-aware? - 2.
+On a scale of 1-10, how good are you at being self-reflective? - 3.
+What do you think gets in the way of you being more self-aware and reflective? - 4.
+What are 1-2 things you think you are willing to do to become more self-aware and reflective? - 5.
+What would you like others to do (i.e. give you feedback) to help you get better at this?

+Group Activity - Get together in a group setting and have everyone share their self-grade (1-10).
+Have some discussion about the accuracy of each other's numbers.
+Consider discussing in a group if there are any patterns as a family or business that are impacting overall self-awareness.
+Consider making group commitments about how you want to help each other in the process of expanding self-awareness.

+Individual Commitments - Make commitments to new practices about how you will increase your own self-awareness.
 Make commitments about how you can help others in their self-awareness process.